#Retrospective — This post originally published July 24, 2019.

 There was an awkward silence among us casual followers of Jesus.
 I waited for his response.
 So often his words pierced me like a sword, to my very soul.
 He touched me deeply in a way I could not explain.
 There was something different about him.
 Yet I wrestled with what following him meant to my life.
 Already my family and friends were making comments about how much time I was spending with Jesus.

 “Does this offend you?”
 Jesus said.
 “Then what if you see the Son of Man ascend to where he was before!
 The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you—they are full of the Spirit and life.
 Yet there are some of you who do not believe.”

 How did he know?
 Once again he cut to the heart of the matter.
-I questioned myself if I really believed he is the Messiah.
+I questioned myself; if I really believed he could be the Messiah.
 Could he be the Son of God like he claimed to be?
-I could feel his words penetrate me.
+I felt his words penetrate me.
 “They are full of the Spirit and life,” I whispered to myself.
 Somehow he knew who was struggling with fully committing to him.

 “This is why I told you that no one can come to me unless the Father has enabled them.”
 I could feel something stirring in me to commit to follow Jesus, yet what would my family and friends say?
 I feared they would abandon me.

 I watched as several of his followers turned and walked away.
 His teaching is hard.
 There is no middle ground.
 It caused people to choose — a new life with Jesus, or a life without him.
 I watched a couple of my friends start to leave.
 They stopped and motioned to me to follow them.
 I sighed and started to walk with them.